opencog/atomspace/opencog/atoms/truthvalue/README.md

   theoretical development and is kind of completely passed over.
 So it goes.

 * The flow network.
-This is already implemented in the mainstream, in systems like TensorFlow.
+A simplistic for of this is already implemented in the mainstream, in systems like TensorFlow.
 A graphical diagram is created, indicating how million-dimensional vectors should be updated.
   The graph is compiled down to code, and run on GPU's.
 The result maybe works and maybe doesn't -- you'll need an nvida card to find out.

   The flow networks are represented in Atomese, and are modified and updated in various unspecified ways, thanks to algorithmic control